-Joan Allen On Stage - Theater Credits, Bio and Tickets
+Joan Allen On Stage - Theatre Credits, Bio and Tickets

 Joan Allen was born on August 20, 1956 in Rochelle, Illinois.
 She is a three-time Academy Award nominee for Nixon, The Crucible, and The Contender and a Tony Award winner for Burn This.

 She attended Rochelle Township High School before studying at Eastern Illinois University and then Northern Illinois University, finally graduating with a bachelor of fine arts degree in theatre.
 She began her professional career as an actor with the Steppenwolf Theatre Company ensemble in 1977, when John Malkovich, who had been a fellow student at Eastern Illinois Univeristy, asked her to join.
 She made her Off-Broadway debut as Helen Scott in And a Nightingale Sang... in 1983, receiving a Theatre World Award, an Outer Critics Circle Award, and a Clarence Derwent Award alongside a Drama Desk Award nomination for her performance.
 She followed this performance with her Public Theater debut as Bette Brennan in The Marriage of Bette and Boo in 1985, adding an Obie Award to her list of accolades alongside a second Drama Desk nomination.
 In February 1987, Allen took on the role of Anna in Lanford Wilson's Burn This, which transferred to Broadway in October of that same year, marking her Broadway debut.
 She took home the Tony Award for Best Actress in a Play in 1988.